IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Rules

 Within the OpenWhisk UI rules are created in a similar way than sequences.
 You first select an action supposed to become part of the rule.
-Then you click the `Automate This Action` aka `Create a Rule` button just the way we already did it earlier.
+Then you click the `Automate this Action` aka `Create a Rule` button just the way we already did it earlier.

 Similarly than triggers rules can be manually invoked by clicking the `Fire This Trigger` button after having selected the rule.
 Alternatively, you can invoke the action part of a rule only by clicking the `Run Only the Action` button after having selected the rule.
 Try it out using the rules we have already created earlier.